-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company"), a Utah corporation, will be held on Friday, June 26, 2020, at 121 West Election Road, Suite 300, Draper, Utah 84020, beginning at 10:00 a.m., Mountain Daylight Time, to consider and act upon the following:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company"), a Utah corporation, will be held on Friday, June 25, 2021, at 121 West Election Road, Suite 300, Draper, Utah 84020, beginning at 10:00 a.m., Mountain Daylight Time, to consider and act upon the following:

-- 1. To elect a Board of Directors consisting of eight directors (three directors to be elected exclusively by the Class A common stockholders voting separately as a class, and the remaining five directors to be elected by the Class A and Class C common stockholders voting together) to serve until the next Annual Meeting and until their successors are elected and qualified; - 2.
+- 1. To elect a Board of Directors consisting of ten directors (three directors to be elected exclusively by the Class A common stockholders voting separately as a class, and the remaining seven directors to be elected by the Class A and Class C common stockholders voting together) to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified; - 2.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 3.
-To approve the amendment to the Security National Financial Corporation Amended and Restated 2013 Stock Option and Other Equity Incentive Awards Plan to authorize an additional 500,000 shares of Class A Common Sock to be available for issuance under the plan, of which up to 350,000 shares of Class C Common Stock may be issued as an alternative to up to 350,000 shares of Class A Common Stock; - 4.
-To approve an amendment to the Security National Financial Corporation Amended and Restated 2014 Director Stock Option Plan to authorize an additional 100,000 shares of Class A Common Stock to be made available for issuance thereunder. - 5.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2020; and - 6.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2021; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.